nomi-nonsz/nomi-motd/README.md

 # Nomi's MOTD

 MOTD?
-Message Of The Day!!! which is displayed when you login to the terminal, I'm focusing on making it GNU/Linux specific, but don't worry there's python:>
+Message Of The Day!!! which is displayed when you login on the terminal. there's different languages here what should I choose? if you want fast and light use low-level language

-if you wish something lighter use c++ lol, compile by yourself
+I'll make a release build version